Formal Verification of Obstacle Avoidance and Navigation of Ground Robots: Safety Verification of Ground Robot Motion

 The control of the robot is executed after the control of the obstacle, cf. \eqref{eq:pf:0}.
-Note, that both robot and obstacle only write to variables that are read in the plant, but not in the controller of the respective other agent.
-Therefore, we could swap the controllers to $\textit{ctrl}_r;\textit{ctrl}_o$, or even more liberal use a nondeterministic choice of $\pchoice{(\textit{ctrl}_o;\textit{ctrl}_r)}{(\textit{ctrl}_r;\textit{ctrl}_o)}$, which resembles parallel execution of controllers (see \cite{DBLP:conf/ifm/MullerMRSP16} for more details on this technique).
-Deciding on one specific ordering (here: $\textit{ctrl}_o;\textit{ctrl}_r$) reduces proof effort.
+Both robot and obstacle only write to variables that are read in the dynamics, but not in the controller of the respective other agent.
+Therefore, we could swap the controllers to $\ctrl_r;\textit{ctrl}_o$, or use a nondeterministic choice of $\pchoice{(\textit{ctrl}_o;\ctrl_r)}{(\ctrl_r;\textit{ctrl}_o)}$ to model independent parallel execution \cite{DBLP:conf/ifm/MullerMRSP16}.
+Fixing one specific ordering $\textit{ctrl}_o;\ctrl_r$ reduces proof effort, because it avoids branching the proof into all the different possible execution orders (which in this case differ only in their intermediate computations but have the same effect on motion).

-The obstacle itself may choose any velocity in any direction up to the maximum velocity $V$ assumed about obstacles ($\norm{v_o}\leq V$), cf. \eqref{eq:pf:1-1}.
-This uses the modeling pattern from \rref{sec:dl}: we assign an arbitrary (two-dimensional) value to the obstacle's velocity ($\humod{v_o}{(*,*)}$), which is then restricted to any value up to the maximum velocity using a subsequent test ($\ptest{\norm{v_o}\leq V}$).
-Overall, \eqref{eq:pf:1-1} allows obstacles to choose an arbitrary velocity in any direction, but at most as fast as $V$.
+The obstacle may choose any velocity in any direction up to the maximum velocity $V$ assumed about obstacles ($\norm{\vo}\leq V$), cf. \eqref{eq:pf:1-1}.
+This uses the modeling pattern from \rref{sec:dl}.
+We assign an arbitrary (two-dimensional) value to the obstacle's velocity ($\humod{\vo}{(*,*)}$), which is then restricted by the maximum velocity with a subsequent test ($\ptest{\norm{\vo}\leq V}$).
+Overall, \eqref{eq:pf:1-1} allows obstacles to choose an arbitrary velocity in any direction, but at most of speed $V$.
+Analyzing worst-case situations with a powerful obstacle that supports sudden direction and velocity changes is beneficial, since it keeps the model simple while it simultaneously allows \KeYmaeraX to look for unusual corner cases.

-The robot follows the same three control choices as in \rref{model:dynamicwindowstatic}, see \eqref{eq:pf:2-1}--\eqref{eq:pf:2-5}.
-The main difference to \rref{model:dynamicwindowstatic} is the condition \eqref{eq:pf:3-2}, which now has to account for the fact that obstacles may move while the robot tries to avoid collision.
+The robot follows the same control as in \rref{model:dynamicwindowstatic} but includes differential equations for the obstacle.
+The main difference to \rref{model:dynamicwindowstatic} is the $\safe$ condition \eqref{eq:pf:3-2}, which now has to account for the fact that obstacles may move according to \eqref{eq:pf:4-1} while the robot tries to avoid collision.
+The difference of \rref{model:dynamicwindowpassive} compared to \rref{model:dynamicwindowstatic} is highlighted in \textbf{boldface}.

-\paragraph{Identification of Safe Controls} Based on this shape of the model, again the most critical element is the formula \textit{safe} that we identify as the condition that control choices need to satisfy in order to always keep the robot safe.
-Here, we extend the intuitive explanation from \rref{par:staticsafety-control} on page \pageref{par:staticsafety-control} to account for the additional obstacle terms in \eqref{eq:pf:3-2}.